The Positive Health Benefits of Pets

 We know it’s tough to resist that adoring look from your dog or loving purr from your cat, but there’s even more reason to give them extra attention after a long, hard day.
 As you pet them, it can actually help lower your blood pressure.

-Let’s say you have a tiny apartment or allergies which make it tough to own furry friends?
-There’s still a stress reducing effect (which in turn can reduce your heart rate or blood pressure) from watching fish swim in an aquarium or petting a turtle, to just looking at animals (cue sweet or funny cat videos).
+Don’t let your non-pet friendly lease or allergies get you down.
+There’s still a stress reducing effect (which in turn can reduce your heart rate or blood pressure) from watching fish swim in an aquarium, or just looking at animals (cue sweet or funny cat videos).

-If you are a dog owner, you may get the added benefit of increased exercise which aids healthy management of stress, blood pressure, and cholesterol levels.
+If you’re a dog owner, you may get the added benefit of increased exercise which aids healthy management of stress, blood pressure, and cholesterol levels.
 Plus, there’s more motivation when your four-legged friend is begging for a walk and eager to go!

-Even if it’s just a 10-15 minute jaunt around the block at a time, if you go out in the morning and evening you’ll be more likely to hit 30 minutes of activity per day.
+Even if it’s just a 10-15 minute jaunt around the block, you’ll be more likely to hit 30 minutes of activity per day when taking them on a morning and evening walk.

 Decreases Negativity & Anxiety